klmnden/azure-docs.tr-tr/articles/active-directory/active-directory-licensing-group-product-migration.md

     }
 }

+# RemoveUsersFromGroup function
-#Removes a collection of users from a group.
-Note: this fails if a user is not a member of the group
+# Remove a collection of users from a group.
+# Note: This function fails if a user is not a member of the specified group.
 function RemoveUsersFromGroup
 {
     Param([object[]]$userIds, [Guid]$groupId)